 Mixed deciduous woodland is a local priority habitat because of its national status, the plants, animals and birds it supports, and the opportunity for its conservation in Barnsley.

-It has four main National Vegetation Classification categories in Barnsley:
+There are four main National Vegetation Classification (NVC) categories for this priority habitat in Barnsley:

 W10 Oak-bracken-bramble on shale soils.

 W16 Oak-birch-wavy hair grass on sandstone soils, and